-It is time to grab your free dorm room checklist and pack your baby off to college.
+It is time to grab your free printable college dorm checklist and pack your baby off to college.
 This may be a sad time for you or you may be thrilled to see your child spread their wings.
 Either way, you will want to be sure they have everything they need once they leave the nest.
 A checklist is a great way to do that so I thought I would offer up a free printable version just for you!
 You might also send them with this college survival kit.

 As parents, it seems like we spend our whole lives preparing our child for this moment, then it arrives!
 No matter if you are a little sad or glad to see them off, this is a huge step in your child’s life.